 Figure 4 depicts the number of attacks detected by stide and LERAD for the 5 applications under study.
 It is observed that in both cases, the IDS was able to detect more attacks in ftpd and ps applications after data filtering by MORPHEUS while there was no change in the performance for the other three applications (eject, fdformat and excel).
 This is because the training data also contained some attacks.
 For the ftpd and ps applications, the attacks in the test data were similar to the ones seen in the adulterated training data set, and were hence missed by both the IDSs.
 When filtered using MORPHEUS, the attack SCSs were purged and hence detections were possible in the test phase.
 For the applications eject and fdformat, the attacks in the adulterated training and testing data sets were different in character.
 Hence both the systems detected them irrespective of the filtering procedure.
 For excel, stide was able to detect the worm in both cases due to similar reasons.
-LERAD was not able to capture the malicious sequence due to incomplete argument information.
+LERAD was not able to capture the malicious sequence since it creates rules based upon arguments of the system calls but the worm was better detected using system call ordering.